socphoenix/pico-midicizer/organ_hud.md

 16. Swell light 2 (don't forget the resistor!
 I worked left to right on these)
 17. Swell light 3 (don't forget the resistor!
 I worked left to right on these)
 19. Swell light 4 (don't forget the resistor!
 I worked left to right on these)
 20. Swell light 5 (don't forget the resistor!
 I worked left to right on these)

+The negative trace on the LED panels goes to ground on the pico/board.